Skip to content

 Perfect run FAQ

-What is the difference between a Medal and a Perfect?
+What is the difference between Amazing, Medal, and Perfect?

 Can I check my Perfect progress across all minigames?